Canossa School of Santa Rosa, Laguna

 Canossa School of Santa Rosa, Laguna is the first Canossian School and the first Canossian Sisters community in the Philippines.
 These Sisters belong to the religious congregation called the Canossian Daughters of Charity, which originated in Verona, Italy and whose members are spread all over the world.
-They came to the Philippines from the Canossian Province of Hongkong to open apostolic missions where they were needed.
+They came to the Philippines from the Canossian Province of Hong Kong to open apostolic missions where they were needed.
 Mother Dalisay Lazaga, was once the Mother Superior of the Canossian Daughters of Charity, she is now under the process of sainthood.

 History

 Responding to the invitation of Bishop Alejandro Olalia, a small group of Italian Missionary Sisters, Canossian Daughters of Charity – daughters of St. Magdalene of Canossa, arrived in Santa Rosa.
 The legendary Two sisters Mo.
 Ida Tamburlini and Mo.
 Marley Sardinha arrived first in the Philippines on February 2, 1954, and was soon joined by the Provincial Superior, Mo.
 Victoria Garre on March 15.
 They came to the quiet town of Santa Rosa.

 Canossa School opened its door on June 14, 1954, they completed the first group of Canossian Sisters in the Philippines.
 This first community was composed of: M. Carolina Colombo, the Superior, M. Zita Bereta, M. Teresina Cantu, the Kindergarten teachers and with 4 lay teachers namely: Ms. Ida Tiongco, Ms. Eufrocina Custodio, Salome Sanchez, Dolores Rodriguez, and Mrs. Agulto.
 The school was named in honor of their foundress St. Magdalene of Canossa.

 The 233 pupils did not pay any regular fee.